julian-alarcon/logzio-postgresql-logs/README.md

 =========================

 It will check every 60 seconds the log file.
-You can define adifferent value.
+You can define a different value.

 [Docker hub repository](https://hub.docker.com/r/alarconj/postgresql-logs/)